atlarge-research/AIP/README.md

 The steps to run AIP are as followed:
 1. Clone this repository.
+2. Update PostgreSQL settings in [database_manager.py](https://github.com/atlarge-research/AIP/blob/master/database_manager.py)
+3. Download released datasets from three sources and store them in a directory.
-2. Run either one of the two scripts mentioned earlier or run separately [parse_dblp.py](https://github.com/atlarge-research/AIP/blob/master/parse_dblp.py), [parse_semantic_scholar.py](https://github.com/atlarge-research/AIP/blob/master/parse_semantic_scholar.py), or [parse_aminer.py](https://github.com/atlarge-research/AIP/blob/master/parse_aminer.py) using as argument to root of the data.
+4. Run either one of the two scripts mentioned earlier or run separately [parse_dblp.py](https://github.com/atlarge-research/AIP/blob/master/parse_dblp.py), [parse_semantic_scholar.py](https://github.com/atlarge-research/AIP/blob/master/parse_semantic_scholar.py), or [parse_aminer.py](https://github.com/atlarge-research/AIP/blob/master/parse_aminer.py) using as argument to root of the data.

-Have a look at which argument each script accepts (such as an alternative database name) for more options.
+Have a look at which argument each script accepts (such as file locations) for more options.

 # AIP database structure

-The `aip.db` (default) database file contains the following tables:
+The database file contains the following tables:

 __publications__
 | Column name | Explanation                                                                        |